duncanmcclean/cookie-notice/README.md

 </p>
 <br>

-> **Warning:** Cookie Notice is no longer receiving bug fixes or new features.
-Consider using [Fathom Analytics](https://usefathom.com/ref/ZBERDK) instead of Google Analytics (Fathom is privacy focused, so no need for a cookie banner).

 <!-- /statamic:hide -->

 Cookie Notice lets you prompt your website visitors for cookie consent.
 The addon includes a clean Tailwind CSS design (fully-customisable) and support for consent groups.